 Start by using the filters to narrow down profiles that align with your specific interests.
 You can sort by academic major, industry, location, keyword and more.
 Consider choosing 3-5 alumni to talk with, even if they work in different jobs.
 This may help you collect information from a variety of sources with varying viewpoints and knowledge.
 Networking isn’t limited to finding one long term mentor and we suggest using multiple people on Lehigh Connects to ask for help or advice.

 You can also pose questions for all mentors on the Community Questions tab.
-This is a great way to collect information from multiple people or identify specific advice when filters are sufficient.
+This is a great way to collect information from multiple people or identify specific advice when when browsing the network filters aren't sufficient.